Home » Auto » What is Quadra Steering System or Four Wheel Steering System

 This steering system reduces the space required for turning the vehicle as compared to that of the two-wheel steering system.

 The Quadra steer steering system offers a 21% reduction rate in turning radius.
-So if a vehicle is capable of making a U-turn in a 25ft space, Quadra steer system allows the driver to do it in about 20ft.
+So if a vehicle is capable of making a U-turn in a 25ft space, the Quadra steer system allows the driver to do it in about 20ft.

 Quadra steering system or four wheel steering system

 The present 4WS four-wheel steering system works with the help of mechanical linkages.
-The system uses a manual manipulator to control and direct the articulation (left and right turning) of rear wheels.
+The system uses a manual manipulator to control and direct the articulation (left and right turning) of the rear wheels.

 1. Conventional Steering System

-2. Four Wheel Steering System
+2. Four-Wheel Steering System

 Layout of steering system

-That means during the steering of the vehicle, only the front wheels are steered towards the right or left direction according to the requirement, And the rear wheels are followers of front wheels in this system.
+That means during the steering of the vehicle, only the front wheels are steered towards the right or left direction according to the requirement, And the rear wheels are followers of the front wheels in this system.

-2. Four Wheel Steering System [Quadra Steering System]
+Four-Wheel Steering System [Quadra Steering System]

 This type of system is dependent on vehicle speed and it will read from various sensors.